Persistent Maritime Unmanned Aircraft Systems Program

 Program Manager, Persistent Maritime Unmanned Aircraft Systems

 Capt.
-Dan Mackin is the program manager for the Persistent Maritime Unmanned Aircraft Systems Program Office (PMA-262), headquartered in Patuxent River, Maryland.
+Josh Guerre is the program manager for the Persistent Maritime Unmanned Aircraft Systems Program Office (PMA-262) at Naval Air Station Patuxent River, Maryland.

-His personal awards include the Meritorious Service Medal (two awards), Navy and Marine Corps Commendation Medal (six awards), and Navy and Marine Corps Achievement Medal.
-He wears several unit, campaign, and service medals and awards.
+Guerre has over 2,500 flight hours in the P-3C.
+His personal awards include the Meritorious Service Medal (four awards), Navy Commendation Medal (four awards), and the Navy and Marine Corps Achievement Medal.

 47123 Buse Rd.